We Welcome Your Application to Join Us!

 This departure of this trip is currently full — please call us to discuss options.

 Apply online using a credit card for the $795 deposit (your card will not be charged until we confirm a spot for you).
 Applications are reviewed in the order in which they are received (we do not hold spots over the phone).

 When to Apply

 The flow of applications starts in July and peaks in January/February.
 Some groups fill by the December holidays, and others will have space into the late spring.
 Our advice?
 Apply as soon as possible — it only takes a few minutes — and we’ll get to work right away to find a great spot for you.

 Call (413.458.9672) or email (firstname.lastname@example.org).
 We look forward to hearing from you.

 Hometown: Raleigh, North Carolina

 College: North Carolina State University

-In 2013, I was a member of the Overland Support Staff; in 2014, I led Berkshire Adventure; in 2015, I led Sierra Adventure; in 2016, I led Maine Adventure; in 2017, I led Alps Explorer; and in 2018, I led Northwest Expedition.
+In 2013, I was a member of the Overland Support Staff; in 2014, I led Berkshire Adventure; in 2015, I led Sierra Adventure; in 2016, I led Maine Adventure; in 2017, I led Alps Explorer; in 2018, I led Northwest Expedition; and in 2019, I led Field Studies Tanzania.
 I love working with adventurous, hard-working Overland students, who inspire me with their willingness to challenge themselves and build community.